-This three-year degree provides core training in the theoretical, empirical and multi-disciplinary perspectives in Politics and International Studies with an emphasis on statistical research skills.
+This three-year degree provides core training in the theoretical, empirical and multi-disciplinary perspectives in Politics and International Studies with an emphasis on statistical research skills, data collection and analysis.

-This degree enables you to develop a strong grounding in the discipline of Politics and International Studies while also gaining advanced skills in Quantitative Methodologies.
+This degree enables you to develop a strong grounding in the discipline of Politics and International Studies while also gaining advanced skills in quantitative methodologies.
 The critical analysis of political ideas and global politics is a central theme of the degree course and you will examine a variety of theories and empirical evidence that confront contemporary and historical issues in international relations.
-There will be a particular emphasis on training in Quantitative Methods that will enable you to engage more fully with opinion surveys, government statistics, large data sets, and other aspects of the fast-developing digital society.
-These statistical skills, coupled with rigorous academic training in the discipline of politics, are increasingly required in today’s global job market.
+There will be a particular emphasis on training in quantitative methods that will enable you to engage more fully with opinion surveys, government statistics, large data sets, and other aspects of the fast-developing digital society.
+These statistical, data collection and analysis skills coupled with rigorous academic training in the discipline of politics, are increasingly required in today’s global job market.

 Questions tackled when you study Politics, international Studies and Quantitative Methods include: